We are an independent, non-denominational, co-educational K – 12 school.

 Our Performing Arts Music Stream is an industry-based program beginning in Kindergarten through to Year 12.
 Our program is unique in Australia.
 Our highly qualified and passionate staff draw upon many years of experience as practising musicians.

 Our Performing Arts Music Stream is an extensive offering that is additional to the more general Academic Music subject, which forms part of most schools’ academic curricula.

-Our Performing Arts Music stream is an ensemble and performance-based program, with a focus on preparing students to perform at the highest possible standard whilst learning about the Music Industry and what it takes to be a professional musician.
+Our program is an ensemble and performance-based program, with a focus on preparing students to perform at the highest possible standard whilst learning about the Music Industry and what it takes to be a professional musician.

 This is achieved through a focus on live performance opportunities, from set up to pack down, and through consistency of performance practice.

 Students receive up to 10 hours of training and all during the course of a normal school day, while continuing to work towards their HSC, in an inclusive, safe, and supportive environment that they enjoy coming to every day.